-in this walkthrough, get What is Apple Universal Control Requirements for Mac machine and iPad.
+in this walkthrough, get What is Apple Universal Control Requirements for Mac machines and iPad.
 Are you a multi-tasker who wants things to get done super-fast?
 Are you struggling to manage to work between two or three apple devices at the same time?
 It can be tiresome to fiddle between different mouses, keyboards, and trackpads when you are at the get-go of doing things quickly.
 However, imagining using one device for all is not impossible anymore or a distant dream.

 Apple has turned this into a reality with its brand new feature, Universal Control, that will premier with macOS Monterey and iPadOS 15.
 Introduced at WWDC 2021, this feature is clever and straightforward, keeping in mind Apple’s user-friendly approach.
 In addition, apple’s Continuity features aim to improve connectivity and usability amongst Apple’s devices.

 What is Universal Control?